dmerejkowsky/blog/content/post/2016-04-16-pytest-rocks.md

 * A  **lot** of boilerplate.
-* The API is taken from `JUnit`, a framework written for the Java programming language
+* The API is taken from `JUnit`, a framework written for the Java programming language and it just does not feel like "pythonic".
-* The setup and the tear down of the test are in two different places, so it's easy to forget to cleanup the temp directory in the `tearDown()` method
+* The setup and the tear down of the tests are in two different places, so it's easy to forget to cleanup the temp directory in the `tearDown()` method
-* The code is not PEP8
+* The API does not conform to the PEP8 style
 * There's no way to skip tests (This was fixed in Python 3.1)
 * There's now way to discover tests (fixed in Python 3.2)